NE postcode area

 The NE postcode area, also known as the Newcastle upon Tyne postcode area, is a group of 61 postcode districts in north-east England covering 34 post towns.
 These cover most of Tyne and Wear (including Newcastle upon Tyne, Gateshead, North Shields, South Shields, Wallsend, Whitley Bay, Hebburn, Jarrow, Washington, Blaydon-on-Tyne, East Boldon, Boldon Colliery, Rowlands Gill and Ryton) and Northumberland (including Blyth, Morpeth, Hexham, Alnwick, Cramlington, Bedlington, Ashington, Prudhoe, Bamburgh, Riding Mill, Choppington, Corbridge, Seahouses, Newbiggin-by-the-Sea, Stocksfield, Haltwhistle, Wylam, Chathill, Belford and Wooler), plus a very small part of northern County Durham.
-The NH postcode area is one of six with a population above 1 million.
+The NE postcode area is one of six with a population above 1 million.

 History

 The original NE postal district was created as part of the London postal district in 1858, covering north east London.
-It was abolished, along with the S postal district covering south London, in 1866..
+It was abolished, along with the S postal district covering south London, in 1866.

 Coverage

 The approximate coverage of the postcode districts: